Runsheng/trackcluster/doc/source/QC.md

 decapping the 5' G cap and adding the 5' artificial sequence.
 Some old fashion ways like 5'RACE will also give the users some 5' sequences to indicate the start of a transcript.

+We have developed a seperated tool called SLRanger to detect possible SL sequences in C. elegans.
+The pipeline can be modified to be used in the detection of any 5' indicator.